scottasut/dsc180b-project/README.md

 #### Important Usage Notes:
 - Your TigerGraph cluster must be on when calling any of the functions here which use `pyTigerGraph` otherwise a connection will not be able to be established.
 If you are experiencing connection errors, ensure that the cluster you are using is indeed turned on.
-- The `data` and `feature` target processes can be configured in a couple of ways via a mandatory file `configs/setup.json` which contains the following:
+- The `data` and `feature` target processes can be configured in a couple of ways via a mandatory file `configs/setup.json` which contains the following where `year`, `month`, `test_year`, `test_month` specify the years and months which training and testing data should be pulled from Reddit respectively and `keywords` specifies the number of keywords we save from a user's comment history (and by extension the size of their keyword embeddings). *Note that more recent data within Reddit is larger and will increase the computational needs for almost every aspect of the project.
+To see where the data is pulled from and see the file sizes, please refer [here](https://files.pushshift.io/reddit/comments/)*.
 ```
 {
     "year": "2010",